Senozoid/ZC1-handbook/Handbook/Glossary.md

 ### Evasion

-This is a combat stat that increases the likelihood of the physical attacks directed at the combatant to miss.
+This is a combat stat that increases the likelihood of the physical attacks directed at the combatant being evaded.
+Evasion also determines the effectiveness of shields equipped by the combatant.
 Unless modified, evasion is equal to the combatant's Martial skill.

 ## M